1999AZZAR/mcp-ecosystem/CONTRIBUTING.md

 - Mention in release notes for significant contributions
 - Credit in documentation for major features

-Thank you for contributing to the MCP Ecosystem!
+Thank you for contributing to the AZZAR MCP Server Suite!
 Your efforts help make AI assistants more capable and useful.